Substrates for Tortoise Enclosures

 No more rabbit pellets or paper

-Today, many tortoise keepers have moved onto more humid indoor setups, even for dry area species.
+Nowadays, many tortoise keepers have moved onto more humid indoor setups, even for dry area species.
 Higher ambient humidity is especially important for hatchlings and youngsters.
 Hot and dry enclosures expose tortoises to various degrees of chronic dehydration (losing large amounts of water) which can lead to kidney failure and, in worst cases, death.
 Warm, damp substrate areas and/or warm, humid hides help prevent fluid loss.
-Tropical species babies can be kept in warm and humid vivariums.
+Tropical species babies, like stars, can be kept in warm and humid vivariums (fully closed reptile enclosures, closed chambers).

 Rabbit hay pellets and alfalfa pellets used to be popular indoor substrates for tortoises, but they are not recommended anymore because they are very drying, mold quickly, can cause infections, and may induce walking problems.

-Eating large quantities of ANY substrate can lead to a potentially fatal intestinal blockage.
-Veterinarians have performed surgeries on severely impacted tortoises and other reptiles who have consumed excessive amounts of sand, coconut coir, wood chips, or bark chips.
+Eating large quantities of any non-food substrate, on purpose or accidentally with food, can lead to a bowel obstruction.
+Severe intestinal blockages (impactions) can be fatal.
+Veterinarians have performed surgeries on severely impacted tortoises and other reptiles who have consumed excessive amounts of sand, coconut coir, wood chips, bark chips, and other substrates.

-In well hydrated, non constipated tortoises, a small amount of substrate usually passes through without problems.
-A fiber rich food will also help push any accidentally swallowed substrate along the intestines.
+Thankfully, in well hydrated and not constipated tortoises, small amounts of substrate usually pass through without problems.
+A fiber rich diet will also help push any accidentally swallowed substrate along in the intestines.

 Smooth paper has a rather slippery surface.
-For subadult and adult tortoises, paper is ok for short term temporary use, but it's not recommended for small, developing youngsters.
+For subadult and adult tortoises, paper is ok for a short-term temporary use like in a hospital tank, but paper not recommended for small, developing youngsters.
 Any smooth and slippery surface can cause babies' back legs to slip out when they are moving about in the enclosure.
-This can lead to permanent gait problems, for example splayed legs.
-A tortoise with splayed back legs cannot stand tall on them.
+This can lead to permanent gait problems, for example, splayed legs.
+A tortoise with splayed back legs cannot stand tall on straight legs.
 Rather, the legs are more or less spread out when the tortoise stands or walks.

-Wet paper towels can be used for brand new hatchlings for a few days if babies have residual yolk sacs.
-Paper towels give enough grip for walking and can be dampened.
+Wet paper towels can be used for brand new hatchlings for a short while, especially if babies have residual yolk sacs.
+Paper towels are soft, give enough grip for walking, and can be kept damp for more humidity.